DIKU-EDU/kudos/docs/synchronization.rst

 a whole new class of race conditions, where multiple concurrent threads access the same memory location at (what appears to be) exactly the same time.

+If you would like to keep things simple, YAMS *can* be configured to run with just 1 CPU core.
+See the :doc:`appendix` for more details.
+We recommend to get started with spinlocks right away.

 A spinlock is the most basic, low-level synchronization primitive for multiprocessor systems.
 A spinlock is acquired by repeatedly checking the lock's value until it is available (busy-waiting or "spinning"), and then